 Being the executor of an estate is not a task to take lightly.
-An executor is the person responsible for managing the administration of a deceased individual’s estate.
-Although the time and effort involved will vary with the size of the estate, even if you are the executor of a small estate you will have important duties that must be performed correctly or you may be liable to the estate or the beneficiaries.
+An executor is a person responsible for managing the administration of a deceased individual’s estate.
+The time and effort involved will vary with the size of the estate.
+But even if you are the executor of a small estate, you will have important duties that must be performed correctly, or you may be liable to the estate or beneficiaries.

 How Do I Become an Executor?

 The executor is either named in the will, or if there is no will, appointed by the court.
 You do not have to accept the position of executor even if you are named in the will.

 The average estate administration takes one year, though you won’t need to work full time on it.
 The following are some of the duties you may have to perform as executor:

 - Find documents.
 If there is a will, but you don’t already know where the will is, or it hasn’t already been brought to court, you may need to find it among the deceased’s belongings.
 If all you have is a copy of the will, you may need to get the original from the lawyer who drafted it.
 You will also need to get copies of the death certificate.

 - Hire an attorney.
 You are not required to hire an attorney, but mistakes can cost you money.
 You may be personally liable if something goes wrong with the estate or the payment of taxes.
 An attorney can help you make sure all the proper steps are taken and deadlines are met.

 - Apply for probate.
 If there is a will, the court will grant you letters testamentary.
 If there is no will, you will receive letters of administration.
 This will officially begin your work as the executor.

 - Notify interested parties.Notify the beneficiaries of the will, if there is a will, as well as any potential heirs (such as children, siblings, or parents who may or may not be named in a will).
 In addition, you must place an advertisement for potential creditors in a newspaper near the deceased’s residence.